 - Record temperature checks for a vet reference.

-How Do You Check Temperature in Cats?
+How Do You Check a Cat’s Body Temperature?

 Checking Temperature in Cats Using a Thermometer

 As cats begin to feel uncomfortable with the rising temperature, it may be difficult to get their temperature, although it is a must.
 Here are ways to make it easier.

 - Use a blanket to wrap around your cat to discourage aggressive behavior.
 If not, you may need assistance from another person.

 - Use a rectal thermometer to get the temperature.